JayRolla/classification-predict-streamlit-template/README.md

 # Repository Information

-This repository contains a jupyter notebook, pickled model, readme_explore file. the programming langauage used is python 3 using comet_ml version control and streamlit for model deployment. all the files are from student team's work on classification using machine learning under the EXPLORE DATA SCIENCE ACADEMY
+This repository contains a jupyter notebook, pickled model, readme_explore file, a kaggle csv file,training set,test set and a pickled lsvc model. the programming langauage used is python 3 using comet_ml version control and streamlit for model deployment. all the files are from student team's work on classification using machine learning under the EXPLORE DATA SCIENCE ACADEMY

 # NLP Text Classification Modelling